-I came to the Univesity of Aberdeen in 2015 to join the team at the Centre for Health Data Science.
+I came to the University of Aberdeen in 2015 to join the team at the Centre for Health Data Science.
 Before that I got my PhD and was a postdoc at the University of Massachusetts in bioinformatics.
 I'm originally from beautiful rural Pennsylvania in the US.

 I'm an advocate of rigorous study design and transparent methods, and for improving research culture so scientists can work to a higher standard.
-I'm also the Aberdeen lead for the UK Reproducibility Network here in Aberdeen, and run the Open Research Working Group here.
+I'm also the Aberdeen lead for the UK Reproducibility Network and run the Open Research Working Group here.
 We're a big, interdisciplinary group working to improve research methods and culture.
-All students and staff are welcome to join - just drop me an email.
+All students and staff are very welcome to join - just drop me an email.

 Stats and Errors

 STRATOS - guidance in the design and analysis of observational studies

 Data Skills for Reproducible Science - Glasgow's phenomenal open data science courses

 Stats545 - excellent course on data skills for reproducible science